Not Gluten-Free

 Keep in mind – when in question, do without

-READ ALSO: Barley is not Gluten-free
+READ ALSO: Dextrin is Gluten-Free & not Gluten-Free

 Philip Okoye